-Live tweeting is an important social media skill.
-Live tweets of events and experiences expands the possibilities of participation.
-To be counted each tweet must feature the subject hashtag #BCM325 and be professional and thoughtful.
+Live coverage of an event is an important social media skill.
+Live tweets of experiences expand the possibilities of participation.
+To be counted each tweet must feature the subject hashtag #BCM325 and be professional, polite and thoughtful.

 General Live Tweeting Tips